SELECTION OF QUESTIONS AND ANSWERS

 In my experience the most important factor that makes my family happy and united is our regular family day.
 We have our family day at least once a month, usually once a week.
 If I include dinners together at restaurants as family days, it will be a few times every week when I am not teaching overseas.

 In our typical family day, we will all get into my comfortable multi-purpose vehicle, which can seat seven persons, and drive to the countryside or some towns far away.
-Peter, my son-in-law, would stock the car with drinks and tit-bits for our pleasure.
+We would stock the car with drinks and tit-bits for our pleasure.
 There are three main activities in the car -- chatting, admiring the scenery or taking a nap.
 The scenery never fails to captivate me although I have seen it many times in my domestic travels.

 One particular scene I remembered very well was in a rural area about 50 kilometers away from Sungai Petani where I live.
 I saw an open field with porcelain cranes.
 When we approached I realized there were real.
 One of them decided to soar into the sky!
 I saw this lovely scene more than 20 years ago with my wife and children when my wife was beautiful and my children still small.